darrenjw/scala-view/examples/README.md

 Note that you should click on the "Stop" button before clicking on the "close window" button if you want the application to quit, even for finite streams.

+These are examples for the legacy Swing-based API.
+Examples for the ScalaFX API are in a seperate [examples directory](../examples-sfx/).